dunarel/dunphd-thesis/README.md

 ## CHAPTER V
 ### A New Fast Algorithm For Detecting And Validating Horizontal Gene Transfer Events Using Phylogenetic Trees And Aggregation Functions

-This software is a C++ implementation of the Fast HGT detection, using Q-functions.
+This software is a C++ implementation of the Fast HGT detection algorithm, using Q-functions.
 It is OpenMP parallelized and SSE vectorized.

 Simulations were performed using Chapter IV wrapper Rake scripts, inside: